That dollar amount reflects a 31.1% increase since 2017 and a 25.5% acceleration from 2020 to 2021 for the powerhouse European Union member.

 Products Causing Worst Trade Deficits for the Netherlands

 Below are exports from the Netherlands that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country goods trail Dutch importer spending on foreign products.

-Netherlands has highly negative net exports and therefore deep international trade deficits for vehicles and mineral fuels-related products.
-The latter product category includes crude oil and, to a lesser degree, petroleum gases and coal.
+Netherlands has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products.
+The latter product category includes crude oil and, in lesser amounts, petroleum gases and coal.